-Today is National Pizza Day!
-A day to celebrate one of America's favorite dishes.
-Whether you like your pizza thin and crispy or thick and chewy, there's a pizza out there for everyone.
+National Pizza Day is a day to celebrate one of America's favorite dishes: pizza.
+Whether you like your pizza thin and crispy or thick and chewy, there's a pizza for everyone.
 And what better way to enjoy pizza than with friends and family?

 ⬇️ Table of Contents